Tuan2906/SmartParkingLotManagementUI/README.md

    ```

 5. **Access the application:**
+   Open your web browser and navigate to `http://localhost:3000` if use parkingmanagementapp .
-   Open your web browser and navigate to `http://localhost:3000`.
+   Open your web browser and navigate to `http://localhost:3001` if use Parking_NV.

 ---